harleigh/react-udemyTURC23-dateCounter/README.md

 Alterations:
 * App broken into Components (which are reused): The step and counter amount are the same component with different props
+* Step (offset amount to the counter that jumps the date) is not allowed to go negative.
 * Minor CSS

 Screenshots: